zyhwillmakeit/real-time-telehealth-clickstream-analytics/dashboards/README.md

 # Dashboards

-Day 20–21 will add exported definitions and reviewed screenshots for the journey analytics and platform-health dashboards.
+I will add exported definitions and reviewed screenshots for the journey analytics and platform-health dashboards. (#20-21)